KKWON99/4348-OS-P2/devlog.md

 Order is random which is expected.
 Added semaphore declarations for bankOpen, door, safe, managerLock, lineLock, and per-teller arrays for the handshake steps.
 Bank-open gate is in place — customers will block until all 3 tellers signal ready.

+## error
+Git kept rejecting pushes due to non-fast-forward errors.
+Remote was ahead of local.
+Fixed by running git pull --no-rebase before pushing.
+Also got stuck in vim when git opened the merge message editor.
+Escaped with :wq